suzani_scene (1).jpg

 My Background

-I studied Textile Design and History at the University of Stellenbosch during the 70’s.It became my wish and dream since then to be able to do work that involves heavenly silk textiles.
-The Ancient Silk Road history captivated me during my studies and silk has held a special magical charm for me since childhood when I was totally captivated to watch silk worms eating mulberry leaves and then later spinning their golden silky threads.
+I studied Textile Design and History at the University of Stellenbosch during the 70’s and It became my wish and dream since then to be able to do work that involves heavenly silk textiles.
+The Ancient Silk Road history captivated me and silk has held a special magical charm for me since childhood when I was captivated to watch silk worms eating mulberry leaves and later spinning their golden silky threads.

-The wonder of colour and pattern observed in nature always played a major role throughout my life.
+The wonder of colour and pattern observed in nature and art always played a major role throughout my life.
 Learning always more about Suzanis combines all these loves in a very unique way.
-Suzani and her “herstory” is the perfect platform for me to study the story of motifs, patterns and symbols over the centuries and to trace and learn and guess about the ever-changing messages they bring down to us.
+Suzani and her “herstory” is the perfect platform for me to study this story of motifs, patterns and symbols over the centuries and to trace and learn and guess about the ever-changing messages they bring down to us.

-My task is to tell the story about the creation of our suzanis ,to love and look after them and to promote them and find homes for each one worldwide
+to love them and look after them and to promote them to find homes for each one worldwide

 I am absolutely passionate about helping in keeping this embroidery art flourishing.
 To really understand the beauty of these Suzanis, you need to see them first hand, and this is possible here in my home.
-Bukhara is very isolated from the world and have relatively few tourists and outside visitors.
+Bukhara is very isolated from the world and have relatively few outside visitors.
 I am proud to be able to spread the news about them worldwide from Cape Town, really at the opposite tip of the world.
-This art can only be kept alive through international interest and buyers.

 We have taken part in many exhibitions in Cape Town, Johannesburg and Hermanus

-I am also building up my own unique private collection of Suzanis from Bukhara and It is my dream to find a suitable venue to exhibit this unique collection in future.
+It is my dream to find a suitable venue to exhibit this unique collection in future.

 All the Suzanis are with me on consignment

-The price of the postage is not included.
+The price of the postage is not included

-We post Suzanis worldwide using DHL Services.
+We post Suzanis worldwide using DHL Services

 COLLEEN+%3A+PHOTOGRAPHY.jpg